Keeping a cat

 - banning any breeding and selling of cats without a Council permit

-- using trapping programs to reduce or eliminate feral cat colonies in wildlife habitats and commercial areas
+- using trapping programs to reduce or eliminate non-domestic cat colonies in wildlife habitats and commercial areas.

 Council does not trap pet cats on private premises in response to disputes between residents.